viniciusvasti/my-personal-website/posts/awesome-backend-part1-user-stories.md

 <a target="_blank" rel="noopener noreferrer" href="https://raw.githubusercontent.com/viniciusvasti/awesome-backend/master/awesome-backend-docs/src/flowcharts/happy-checkout-flow-chart.svg">
     <figure>
         <img src="https://raw.githubusercontent.com/viniciusvasti/awesome-backend/master/awesome-backend-docs/src/flowcharts/happy-checkout-flow-chart.svg" />
-    <figcaption><a className="text-slate-700 hover:text-blue-400" href="https://raw.githubusercontent.com/viniciusvasti/awesome-backend/master/awesome-backend-docs/src/flowcharts/happy-checkout-flow-chart.puml">happy-checkout-flow-chart.puml on github</a></figcaption>
+    <figcaption><a className="text-slate-700 hover:text-blue-400" href="https://raw.githubusercontent.com/viniciusvasti/awesome-backend/master/awesome-backend-docs/src/flowcharts/happy-checkout-flow-chart.puml">happy-checkout-flow-chart.puml on GitHub</a></figcaption>
     </figure>
 </a>

 This is the happy path, but things may always not work as expected:
 - A product in the order may be sold out between the "add to cart" event and "order submitted" event;
 - The payment may be denied by the payment broker.

-There are also an improvement in the flow I can see: the last three actions may occur at same time, in parallel.
+There is also an improvement in the flow I can see: the last three actions may occur at the same time, in parallel.

-Including these details to the flow, this is the result:
+Including these details in the flow, this is the result:
 <a target="_blank" rel="noopener noreferrer" href="https://raw.githubusercontent.com/viniciusvasti/awesome-backend/master/awesome-backend-docs/src/flowcharts/checkout-flow-chart.svg">
     <figure>
         <img src="https://raw.githubusercontent.com/viniciusvasti/awesome-backend/master/awesome-backend-docs/src/flowcharts/checkout-flow-chart.svg" />
-      <figcaption><a className="text-slate-700 hover:text-blue-400" href="https://raw.githubusercontent.com/viniciusvasti/awesome-backend/master/awesome-backend-docs/src/flowcharts/checkout-flow-chart.puml">checkout-flow-chart.puml on github</a></figcaption>
+      <figcaption><a className="text-slate-700 hover:text-blue-400" href="https://raw.githubusercontent.com/viniciusvasti/awesome-backend/master/awesome-backend-docs/src/flowcharts/checkout-flow-chart.puml">checkout-flow-chart.puml on GitHub</a></figcaption>
     </figure>
 </a>

 ### User Stories
-Now that we have mapped the application flow, we are able to write user stories.
+Now that we have mapped the application flow, we can write user stories.
 I'm going to follow [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development#Behavioral_specifications) way of describing how the app should behave:

 **Feature**: Awesome Online Store product ordering.
 **As an** Awesome Online Store's customer...
-**I want** to be able to order products of the store...
+**I want** to be able to order products from the store...
 **So that** I can enjoy the comfort of buying things without leaving home.

 **Scenario 1**
-- **Given:** a list of products available on stock **and** a compliant payment method...
+- **Given:** a list of products available in stock **and**** a compliant payment method...
 - **When:** the customer submits the order...
-- **Then:** decrease products stock **and** sends user an order confirmation email **and** trigger the shipment of order.
+- **Then:** decrease stock, send the user an order confirmation email, **and** trigger the shipment of the order.

 **Scenario 2**
-- **Given:** a list of products with one or more products of the list unavailable on stock **and** an accordant payment method...
+- **Given:** a list of products with one or more products of the list unavailable in stock **and** an accordant payment method...
 - **When:** the customer submits the order...
-- **Then:** send user an email apologizing for the inconvenient.
+- **Then:** send the user an email apologizing for the inconvenience.

 **Scenario 3**
-- **Given:** a list of products available on stock **and** a noncomplying payment method...
+- **Given:** a list of products available in stock **and** a noncomplying payment method...
 - **When:** the customer submits the order...
-- **Then:** send user an email informing that his payment was denied by the payment broker and the reason.
+- **Then:** send the user an email informing them that his payment was denied by the payment broker and the reason.

-Obviously, this is an exercise, the focus here is on software.
-There a lot of details to consider for a real ordering process.
+This is an exercise, the focus here is on software.
+There are a lot of details to consider for a real ordering process.

 ### C4 Model - Level 1 - Context Diagram
 It's time to assume the Software Architect role.
-The Context Diagram of [C4 Model](https://c4model.com/) is really useful to contextualize the System aside other external Systems and actors.
+The Context Diagram of [C4 Model](https://c4model.com/) is really useful to contextualize the System aside from other external Systems and actors.
 It is useful for anyone, in a technical role or not, to have a view of how and who the System interacts with.

 <a target="_blank" rel="noopener noreferrer" href="https://raw.githubusercontent.com/viniciusvasti/awesome-backend/master/awesome-backend-docs/src/context.svg">